slint-ui/slint/internal/backends/mcu/README.md

 ## Flashing and Debugging the Pico with `probe-rs`'s VSCode Plugin

-Install `probe-rs-debugger` and the VSCode plugin as discribed [here](https://probe.rs/docs/tools/vscode/).
+Install `probe-rs-debugger` and the VSCode plugin as described [here](https://probe.rs/docs/tools/vscode/).

 Add this build task to your `.vscode/tasks.json`:
 ```json